Duration: 4 hrs (T Th F S: 12-4pm)

 We can accommodate vegetarians or those who are lactose intolerant.

 “Oaxaca is for chefs what Paris once was for painters.”

 Alejandro Ruiz, Chef, Casa Oaxaca for Travel + Leisure 2016.

 Our Classic Centro tour is a guided 4-hour excursion that will take you to 5 unique tasting locations.
-During our explorations, you will sample over 20 different foods, and 8 different beverages from local restaurants and specialty shops.
+During our explorations, you will sample over 20 different foods and beverages (including Mezcal) from local restaurants and specialty shops.
 Participants will be seated at all locations.
 The tour is about 1 mile of walking and suitable for most fitness levels.

 At each tasting location you will explore and enjoy foods that contain some of the most important elements found in traditional Oaxacan food like corn, chiles, and chocolate.
 You will also taste a variety of mezcals – straight up or in a cocktail as well as delicious agua frescas (fruit waters) and specialty coffees.
 In addition, you will learn about the families and history of each destination.
 Along the way, your guide will share information about the culture and history of Oaxaca and answer any questions you might have.

 Oaxaca Eats Food Tours is a socially responsible business, and 5% of each ticket sold is split between these two charities in Oaxaca.
 Click on the links below to learn more.